 Bell Bottom Pier Method

 The bell bottom pier method is the only thoroughly researched concrete slab repair method on the market today.
-This pier design - poured concrete reinforced with steel rebar - is the same conceptual pier design used in the construction of commercial multi-story buildings, bridges, and highway overpasses.
-They can be installed in any of the soil and moisture conditions found in Texas and cope equally well from Dallas to Corpus Christi to San Antonio to Austin.
+This pier design – poured concrete reinforced with steel rebar – is the same conceptual pier design used in the construction of commercial multi-story buildings, bridges, and highway overpasses.
+They can be installed in any of the soil and moisture conditions found in Texas and cope equally well from Dallas to Austin to Houston.

 Click here to see a more detailed diagram of a Bell Bottom Pier